yanzewu/line/doc/doc.md

 ### input
 ---

-Switch to input mode.
-This is extermely useful in line input and script input.
+Switch to interactive mode.
+This is useful in line input and script input.

 Usage: